 Understanding Your Research Security: We delve into the specifics of your research to identify any applicable regulations, requirements, and necessary controls.

 Data Security Plan: We aid in developing a Data Security Plan for your project.
-The DSP outlines Roles, Responsibilities, Policies, Processes, and Controls essential for safeguarding your data.
+The DSP outlines Roles, Responsibilities, Guidelines, Processes, and Controls essential for safeguarding your data.
+For full details on the DSP intake process, see our UCR Data Security Plans page.

-Implementation: Our team is here to help implement the plans or controls developed, ensuring your research data is secure.
+Implementation: Our team is here to help implement the plans or controls developed, ensuring your research data is secure within approved environments.

 We encourage researchers to connect with the Research Computing Team to explore how we can support your data security needs.